AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 ![[Pasted image 20250624155946.png]]

-See how our 1st row on the left-hand matrix matches with the 1st column on the right hand matrix.
-As well as the 2nd row of the left-hand matrix matches with the 2nd column right hand matrix.
+See how our 1st row on the left-hand matrix matches with the 1st column on the right-hand matrix.
+As well as the 2nd row of the left-hand matrix matches with the 2nd column right-hand matrix.

 So position (1,1) of the left-hand matrix you would multiply by the position (1,1) of the right-hand matrix.
 But we also add the product of the element within the position of (1,2) on the left-hand matrix and the element within the position (2,1) on the right-hand matrix.
 This gives us our new value for the position (1,1) when we do matrix multiplication for the left hand matrix and right-hand matrix.
 Remember the element's position goes by row and then column where row is **i** and column is **j** (i , j).